pantheon-systems/wp-native-php-sessions/CONTRIBUTING.md

 ## Workflow

-Development and releases are structured around two branches, `main` and `release`.
-The `main` branch is the source and destination for feature branches.
+Development and releases are structured around two branches, `develop` and `release`.
+The `develop` branch is the source and destination for feature branches.

-We prefer to squash commits (i.e. avoid merge PRs) from a feature branch into `main` when merging, and to include the PR # in the commit message.
-PRs to `main` should also include any relevent updates to the changelog in readme.txt.
-If a feature constitutes a minor or major version bump, that version update should be discussed and made as part of approving and merging the feature into `main`.
+We prefer to squash commits (i.e. avoid merge PRs) from a feature branch into `develop` when merging, and to include the PR # in the commit message.
+PRs to `develop` should also include any relevent updates to the changelog in readme.txt.
+If a feature constitutes a minor or major version bump, that version update should be discussed and made as part of approving and merging the feature into `develop`.

-`main` should be stable and usable, though will be few commits ahead of the public release on wp.org.
+`develop` should be stable and usable, though will be few commits ahead of the public release on wp.org.

 The `release` branch matches the latest stable release deployed to [wp.org](wp.org).